TheHoltz/Factorial-Dataset/README.md

 # Factorial-Dataset
-Factorial up to 170 to use in your applications
+Factorial data to make your applications more fast with pre-calculated factorials